-The Onshore Interconnection Cable route is expected to proceed primarily along the LIE Service Road or Union Avenue.
+The Onshore Interconnection Cable route is expected to proceed along Union Avenue, traverse land zoned as utilities, and cross the LIE.
 Union Avenue is a neighborhood street that is not classified as a major roadway.
 Existing conditions at NSRs are expected to vary with proximity to the LIE.
 The closest NSRs are approximately 200 ft (61 m) from the property line to the geometric mean of the LIE and existing sound levels were estimated to be 65 dB during the day by the FTA method.
 Therefore, the permissible sound limit for construction along the Onshore Interconnection Cable route is identical to the Onshore Transmission Cable route.
 The expectation is that existing sound levels do not exceed 65 dB during the daytime at residential NSRs and the daytime construction noise limit is 65 dB per NYSDEC policy.